mcummings128/gh-actions-outputs-experiments-1/README.md

 TODO FILL THIS IN

-The outputs block is present at workflow-level in two different scenarios:
+The outputs block is present at workflow-level/top-level in two different scenarios:
+- In a reusable workflow
--
+- In a composite action

 # Passing Outputs between different entities